ffraenz/bomm/README.md

 ## Getting started

-JSON formatted query files are used as the input or interface of the program.
-A query consists of the ciphertext to be tested, a set of wheels, incl. their wirings and turnover locations, a set of n-gram frequency tables to be used, and a set of attacks to be run in parallel, each with their own key space.
-Examples for such queries can be found in `data/queries`.
+JSON formatted query files are used as the input of the program.
+A query primarily consists of the ciphertext to be tested, a key space (referencing known or custom wheels and wirings), and a set of passes to be executed for each scrambler key attacking the plugboard and scoring the putative plaintext.
+A schema for query files can be found at `data/schemas/query.json`.
+Examples for it are stored in `data/queries`.

+The following CLI options are available:

+- `-h`, `--help` - Display the help message
+- `-n`, `--num-hold` - Number of hold elements to collect
+- `-t`, `--num-threads` - Number of concurrent threads to use (defaults to the number of CPU cores available)
+- `-q`, `--quiet` - Enable quiet mode
+- `-v`, `--verbose` - Enable verbose mode

 To run a query, simply provide its path as the only argument when executing the binary: